The three most common mistakes people make when dressing for their figures

 Bunching at the hem and large turn-ups will make you look shorter which is not a good look especially if you are petite.
 It can also cause problems with footwear as you have items you can only wear with heels which usually means that you can’t wear then often.

 My advice is to find a local tailor or seamstress.
 When you buy new trousers or jeans get into the habit of sorting the hems before you wear them.
 Be sure to try them on with all the shoes you will wear them with and pin the hems accordingly.

 3) Buying the wrong jeans

 We are bombarded by denim trends all the time and this can mean we lose sight of choosing the right jean style for our bodies.
 It’s very tempting to want the ‘must-have’ jeans even when it’s not right for our figures.

-There are a huge range of jeans available on the high street to suit all figures.
-Whilst this can make choosing the right style overwhelming is does mean that you will find one to suit your unique shape.
+There is a huge range of jeans and bottoms by Vibe Clothing Company to suit all figures.
+While this can make choosing the right style overwhelming is does mean that you will find one to suit your unique shape.
 Be prepared to try a few on first though!

 Next time you are influenced by friends or a celebrity wearing a cult pair of jeans, don’t rush out and buy them.
 Instead consider how the style they will work for your figure.
 The less said about the grey super skinny jeans I saw on Kate Moss the better.
 My calves could have given Wayne Rooney as run for his money!